Uniqlo brings fashion back to the source in Bangladesh

 Uniqlo will hold 99 percent of Grameen Uniqlo Ltd and Grameen Healthcare Trust will hold the rest.

+At its second store, in a residential middle-class suburb, the power goes out twice before its restored with a generator.

-The venture’s smaller second outlet is in a residential middle-class suburb on Dhaka.
-Outside, 28-year-old sales executive Omar Iqbal was eager to check out the glistening store.
+Outside 28-year-old sales executive Omar Iqbal is eager to check out the glistening store.